 Increased appetite and associated weight gain

 The boost in energy you experience when you quit smoking increases your appetite.
 Some people also eat more because they substitute cigarettes with food to cope with the “hand to mouth” habit of smoking.
-Both lead to weight gain.
+Both lead to

 Intense cravings for nicotine